vimalmenon/backend.completeautomate/README.md

     - [ ] Mock data from Agents (Positive and Negative)
   - [ ] Create Community Post
     - [ ] Add workflow for community post
-    - [ ] Give multiple options to community post
+    - [ ] Give multiple options for community post
-    - [ ] Store the result from the community post
+    - [ ] Store the result for community post in YouTubeData
   - [ ] Improve on prompt suggester
     - [ ] Transform the `Prompt Data`
+    - [ ] Remove Role from Prompt as it seems irrelevant
     - [ ] Make sure the workflow is working (Test tomorrow)
     - [ ] Should be able to test the Prompt generated
     - [ ] Should use one `@dataclass` for both prompt and prompt suggestions